ruds18/Eventbux/README.md

 ```bash
    npm start
 ```
 Yay! now you are all set ! 👍 .
-Search your favourite event.
+Search your favourite event...